bameyrick/utils/README.md

 #### isNumber

-Detects whether a given value is a number
+Determines whether a given value is a number

 Method arguments: